KirkDCO/JigSolve/README.md

   puzzle_images - this contains the original 3x3 .jpg I used.
 The individual pieces are labeled by the directional location of the piece - C = Central, N = North, SW = SouthWest, etc. C_OutBorderIn.jpg was generated to verify the one pixel border work.

-9x9_refinement/ - After exploratory work, start to pull all the code together into a useful design.
+3x3_refinement/ - After exploratory work, start to pull all the code together into a form that works.

-general_design/ - After getting things working in 9x9_refinement, code will be organized into a more general design.
+general_design/ - After getting things working in 3x3_refinement, code will be organized into a more general design.
 The pieces/ directory contains only the \*border.csv files, which are the expected starting point for now - all other representations will be created from this point.